specklesystems/speckle-docs/workspaces/members.md

 # Managing Members

-All members of a workspace can be managed from the workspace settings Members screen.
-You will see all members added to the workspace, [their role](./roles.md), and the date they were added.
-You can also see those invited users not yet having accepted joining the workspace.
+All workspace members can be managed from the **Members** screen in the workspace settings.
+This screen displays all members added to the workspace, [their role](./roles.md), and the date they were added.
+You can also see users who have been invited but have not yet accepted the invitation to join the workspace.

+---

 ## Member Status

-You will see two types of status indication for each workspace member and guest:
+Workspace members and guests can have two types of status indicators:

+1. **Verified** and **Unverified**:
-Verified and Unverified.
-A verified user is one who has verified that the email they signed up with is truly theirs.
-All users who have signed up with an email address are unverified until they verify their email address.
+   - A **verified** user has confirmed ownership of the email address they signed up with.
+   - A user remains **unverified** until they verify their email address.

-The second possible status will be for members whose email address is not compliant with the workspace domain policy.
-These users will be marked as Non-Compliant.
-Project guests who are non-compliant with the workspace rules will be so highlighted in the Members window.
-This can happen when a project is moved from a personal account to a workspace with domain locking in place, or the domain policy is changed after the project is created or added.
+2. **Compliant** and **Non-Compliant**:
+   - Members whose email addresses do not comply with the workspace domain policy will be marked as **Non-Compliant**.
+   - Non-compliant status can occur when:
+     - A project is moved from a personal account to a workspace with domain locking enabled.
+     - The domain policy is changed after a project is created or added.
+   - Non-compliant members and guests will be highlighted in the **Members** window.

+---

 ## Adding Members

-To add a member to a workspace, click the `Invite` button in the top right of the Members screen.
-You can then invite team members by email address.
-As the address completes, any existing Speckle users will be suggested.
+To add a member to a workspace:

+1. Click the **Invite** button in the top-right corner of the **Members** screen.
+2. Enter the email address of the team member you want to invite.
+   - If the user is an existing Speckle user, their name will be suggested as you type.

+You can assign the user a role:
+- `Guest`
+- `Member`
+- `Admin`

+### Role-Specific Notes:
+- **Admins** can manage all members, enforce security policies, and control access to private automation functions in Speckle Automate.
+- **Members** can use Speckle Automate to create private automation functions within the Workspace but cannot invite external users.
+- **Guests** cannot access Speckle Automate and are limited to the projects to which they are explicitly invited.

-You can set the role of the user as either `Guest`, `Member`, or `Admin`.
-Any user not already a Speckle user will receive an email inviting them to join Speckle and the workspace.
+If the invited user is not already a Speckle user, they will receive an email invitation to join Speckle and the workspace.

+---

 ## Removing Members

-To remove a member from a workspace, click the `Remove user` button from the '...' button next to their name in the Members screen.
-You will be asked to confirm the removal, and the user will be removed from the workspace immediately.
-They will no longer have access to any projects in the workspace including thoe they had been invited to directly.
+To remove a member from a workspace:

+1. Click the `...` button next to their name in the **Members** screen.
+2. Select **Remove user**.
+3. Confirm the removal in the dialogue box.

+Once removed:
+- The user will no longer have access to the workspace or any of its projects.
+- This includes projects they had been directly invited to.
+- Any private automation functions authored by the removed user will remain accessible within the Workspace.

+---

+## Managing Automation Access

+Speckle Automate is integrated with Workspaces, allowing members and admins to author and manage private automation functions.
+Ensure that members with access to automation functions have appropriate roles and permissions.